-16 What are the principal business structures used by private parties carrying on mining activities?
+46 What are the principal business structures used by private parties carrying on mining activities?

 Most foreign investors set up a stock company or corporation, a limited liability partnership or a branch office in Chile.
-It is also possible to organise stock companies, which are characterised by its flexibility both in its incorporation and the determination of its provisions, giving more importance to the parties' agreements.
-There are also companies ruled by the Mining Code, the most common of which is the contractual mining company, created by public deed with at least two partners.
+It is also possible to organise stock companies, which are characterised by their flexibility both in incorporation and the determination of their provisions, giving more importance to the parties' agreements.
+There are also companies governed by the Mining Code, the most common of which is the contractual mining company, created by public deed with at least two partners.